-Solution: Schedule 15-minute breaks 2 or 3 times throughout the day.
+Solution: Schedule 15-minute breaks two or three times throughout the day.
 Put them in your calendar as meetings with yourself, to help you build the habit.

-- You feel frazzled and overworked — and with a packed schedule and no time for a lunch break, your energy keeps dropping as the day goes on.
+- You feel frazzled and overworked — and with a packed schedule and no time for a lunch break, your energy keeps dropping as the day continues.

 - You feel unable to focus — compounded by your distractingly messy desk!

 Solution: Create an organized work environment.
-Remove clutter, and keep everything you need within reach, so you can avoid rummaging through drawers and hunting for your phone charger.
+Remove clutter, and keep everything you need within reach to avoid rummaging through drawers and hunting for your phone charger.